ruscott/solitaire_go/README.md

 # solitaire_go
-This is a golang solitaire game to learn abit about golang
+This is a golang solitaire game to learn a bit about golang.